 Clear muck from the field on a regular basis, preferably daily but at least once a week.
-Muck from horses with a tapeworm burden remaining on the paddock will increase the potential for oribatid mites to become infected and therefore will also increase the risk of horses becoming reinfected after worming.
+Muck from horses with a tapeworm burden remaining on the paddock will increase the potential for oribatid mites (the tapeworm intermediate host) to become infected and therefore will also increase the risk of horses becoming reinfected after deworming.

 Restrict grazing while away from home, such as at pony club or grazing at show grounds.
 You won’t know the levels of tapeworm-infected oribatid mites present.
 For more information on the involvement of oribatid mites in the tapeworm life cycle, click here.

-Ensure that wormers are not under-dosed which would result in persistent burdens.
+Ensure that dewormers are not under-dosed which would result in persistent burdens.

 Test for tapeworm and only treat those horses that are diagnosed with a burden.
-Retest within 2-3 months to ensure worming has been effective.
+Retest within 2-3 months to ensure deworming has been effective.

-New horses to your paddock should always be tested, and wormed where appropriate, before they have access to grazing.
+New horses to your paddock should be dewormed with moxidectin/praziquantel combination dewormer where appropriate, and placed on quarantine for 3 days before they have access to grazing.

 Allow 3 days after deworming before allowing new horses access to grazing areas